hi20160616/json2yaml/README.md

 ```

 **NOTE:**
-By default it'll convert and add `header.json` first to the yml. you can modify it yourself, or, you can set `-H ""` to ignore it.
+By default it'll convert and add `header.json` first to the yml.
+You can modify it yourself, or, you can set `-H ""` to ignore it.